Wednesdays at 7pm • October 6, 13, 20, 27 • November 3, 10, 17 • December 1

 COVID POLICY FOR ATTENDEES

-- Masks are required indoors and when interacting with Museum or restaurant staff (e.g. ordering a drink at Fresco) and highly encouraged outdoors.
+- Masks are required indoors and when interacting with Museum staff and highly encouraged outdoors.

 - Masks are encouraged outdoors when social distancing cannot be easily maintained.